Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 # PAC Aurora Provisioning

-The provisioning process will:

-* Create a DB parameter group and DB cluster parameter group in eu-west-1 and us-east-1.
-* Create DB subnet group in us-east-1.
-* Creates a cluster in eu-west-1 using CloudFormation.
-This is formed of two DB instances in two local AZs.
-* Creates a read replica cluster in us-east-1.
-This is also formed of two DB instances in two local AZs.
-* Creates DNS entries via Konstructor for both regional clusters.

-The decommissioning process will:

-* Delete the DB parameter groups and cluster parameter groups in both regions.
-* Delete the cluster in eu-west-1
-* Deletes the Read Replica cluster in us-east-1
-* Deletes the DNS entries via Konstructor in both regions.

 ## Building the Docker image

 The PAC provisioner can be built locally as a Docker image: